ankurshrivastava1987/IronSoftware.OldMobileKeypad.Solution/README.md

 A sample project to convert input from numeric values on an old keypad phone and display or write the correct output after performing logic in the background.

+## Tech Stack

-## Tech Stack: C#, .Net Core 5, Console project, and Visual Studio
+C#, .Net Core 5, Console project, and Visual Studio

-## Test Cases: xUnit
+## Test Cases

+xUnit

 ## Prerequirements